Graphene membranes can make nuclear industry greener

 The research shows that graphene-based membranes could make the production of heavy water more efficient, leading to greener and cheaper nuclear power.

-Producing heavy water needed by the nuclear industry to generate clean-energy is an expensive process.
+Producing heavy water which needed by the nuclear industry to generate clean-energy is an expensive process.
 Because of graphene’s unique material properties it has the potential to effectively separate sub-atomic particles making this process more efficient and cost-effective.

-Research Fellow Dr Lozada-Hidalgo said: “This is a crucial milestone in the path to taking this revolutionary technology to industrial application.
+Dr. Lozada-Hidalgo, University of Manchester research fellow said: “This is a crucial milestone in the path to taking this revolutionary technology to industrial application.

 “The potential gains are high enough to justify its introduction even in the highly conservative nuclear industry.”